 - Early release will be granted only if the employer requires the potential graduate to begin employment immediately.
 Students will be given early release only for full-time employment related to their training received at Mid-State. - Early release, if granted, cannot exceed two weeks prior to the last day of the semester.
 Such time will not be counted as absences.
-For additional policy information and procedures for receiving the early release, please contact your division dean or the registrar.
+For additional policy information and procedures for receiving the early release, please contact the dean of your school or the registrar.

-GRADUATE EMPLOYMENT FOLLOW-UP STUDIES
+GRADUATE EMPLOYMENT FOLLOW-UP

-Mid-State is required by the Wisconsin Technical College System (WTCS) to conduct graduate follow-up studies at intervals of one year and five years.
-Every four years the WTCS conducts an employer follow-up survey to measure the employer satisfaction with WTCS graduates.
-This allows WTCS and Mid-State to maintain important statistics regarding graduate employment and placement.
-Data is collected to provide information to prospective students, high school counselors, special interest groups, and the general public.
-In the six months following graduation from Mid-State, an employment survey is mailed to each graduate to complete and return to the college for the graduate follow-up study.
+In the six months following graduation from Mid-State, an employment survey is mailed to each graduate to complete and return to the College for the graduate follow-up study.
 Phone calls are placed to graduates who do not return the surveys in an effort to obtain the most information possible.
-The Graduate Success information can be found at mstc.edu/gradfollowup.
+The graduate success information can be found at mstc.edu/gradfollowup.